LGDC/HolidayFarmFire/README.md

-# HolidayFarmFire
+# Holiday Farm Fire
-Content related to the Holiday Farm Fire &amp; recovery effort.
+Content related to the Holiday Farm Fire &amp; recovery effort, hosted by the Lane Geographic Data Consortium.